Value-Add Providers Solve Customers’ Design Challenges

-“72% of our orders are for 10 pieces or fewer; our most frequent order size is one piece,” says Owens.
+“72% of our orders are for 10 pieces or fewer; our most frequent order size is one piece,” says Fisher.
 “Manufacturers typically can’t meet those kinds of demands.
 Chances are very good that we have the components in stock to build that connector even if we’ve never built it before.
-We can assemble, test, and package to customer’s requirements and ship in less than 48 hours.”
+We can assemble, test, and package to customer’s requirements and ship in days.”

 Those kinds of value-add finishing and packaging solutions – all designed to make assembly easier and more efficient for the customer – may include custom color- or bar-coded parts, custom kits with parts packaged together or in color-coded or uniquely stamped or branded bags, and boxes that are specially packed to the end user’s specifications.